KenticoDevTrev/ShareableComponentBoilerplate/README.md

 ## Create NuGet Package
 In the main component project, there is a `BuildPackage.bat` file.
 Run this to create your nuget package.
 You can then upload it to NuGet.org

+*NOTE: The BuildPackage.bat is set to build only in release mode.
+Make sure your solution is set to Release and rebuilt in that mode*

 You may want or need to modify the following:

 ### Assembly